douglasmiranda/ddpt/README.rst

 ---------

 * Django 2 + Python 3.6/3.7
-* Using Alpine Linux based images (Wow, so lightweight :B)
+* Using Alpine Linux based images
 * Setup close to production + nice dev tools when local
 * Ready to use `Docker Secrets`_ for keeping you sensitive data safe
 * Ready to use `Docker Configs`_ if you want